I think anyone who has used computers for any length of time has been where you are now. I know I have, and on more than one occasion.

-The contents of the file actually doesn’t disappear until it’s been overwritten by something else.
+The contents of a file don’t disappear until it’s overwritten by something else.
 That’s why it’s so important to stop doing things to the disk that contained the file.
-Any writing to the hard disk after you’ve deleted a file could overwrite it’s contents.
+Any writing to the disk after you’ve “permanently” deleted a file could overwrite its contents.

-The big (expensive) guns
+Big (expensive) guns

 It is sometimes possible, using advanced data recovery techniques, to recover data even after it’s been overwritten.
-It requires special equipment and special techniques, so you’d be sending your hard drive to a data recovery service.
+It requires special equipment and techniques, so you would send your hard drive to a data recovery service.

-And you’ll be writing a fairly large check.
+And you’d write a fairly large check.

-There are many factors involved, and it’s definitely not as easy as you might see on TV, but it can, sometimes, be done.
+There are many factors involved, and it’s not as easy as you might see on TV, but it can, sometimes, be done.

-Prevention is so much easier than the cure
+Prevention is so much easier

-I have saved hours of valuable time by simply recovering a deleted file from my regular backups.
+I have saved hours of valuable time by recovering a deleted file from my backups.

 There are so many ways a regular backup protects you.
 Accidental deletion is one more.